 Like with anything free, there is always a catch.
 Google Ad Grant has certain rules and regulations that you must comply with.
 Google Ad Grant policies are designed to ensure they are donating to an eligible nonprofit, and their campaigns are not causing harm.
 The policies are reasonable, but if you fail to follow them, your account may be suspended.

 Google Ad Grants are required to have at least two ad groups and two active ads per ad group.
 As time goes on, each ad will perform differently, allowing you to optimize the ad with tweaks to its message, audience and other factors.
 The ongoing tweaking should result in improved results if done right.

 From Grants to Grand Ballrooms

-To help ICO improve the impact of their ads, we used geotargeting, audience targeting, and strategic messaging to reach actual customers.
-Since then, ICO has seen a tangible improvement in the performance of their Google ads, resulting in ticket sales and revenue.
+To help ICO improve the impact of its ads, we used geotargeting, audience targeting, and strategic messaging to reach actual customers.
+Since then, ICO has seen a tangible improvement in the performance of its Google ads, resulting in ticket sales and revenue.

 If you’d like to learn more about advertising on Google and determine if Google Ad Grants are right for you, contact us here to schedule a free strategy session.